How much does it cost to put a dog or cat to sleep in the UK?

 Spaying a bitch costs more than most people expect, largely because the price usually tracks her size.

-Castrating a male cat is a quicker, simpler operation than spaying a female, and the price usually reflects that.
+Castrating a male cat is quicker and simpler than spaying a female, and the price usually reflects that.

 Median £101 across 16 real prices

-Castrating a male dog costs more than doing the same for a cat, and the price usually rises with the dog's size.
+Castrating a male dog costs more than the same procedure on a cat, and the price usually climbs with the dog's size.

 Median £267 across 16 real prices